mwpenny/portal64-still-alive/documentation/levels/cutscenes/activate_signage.md

 # activate_signage

-Illuminates the [signage](../level_objects/signage.md) at the beginning of a test chamber, playing its flicker animation.
+Illuminates the [signage](../level_objects/signage.md) at the beginning of a test chamber, playing its flicker animation and hum sound.

 ## Syntax